Kishorelal07/React-Swiggy-App-Clone/README.md

-Hi, The above Repository Represents the Project of Design of Swiggy clone and Design of Netflix Clone.
+Hi, The above Repository Represents the Project of Design of Swiggy clone.